Did you arrive at this post because you ventured a look under your bed, with horror?

 Remove the bedsheets, then vacuum it on both sides using the upholstery attachment of your vacuum cleaner.

-How to prevent dust build-up under bed
+How to prevent dust under the bed

 Dust under your bed doesn't feel very nice, I know, and if you have dust allergies, you may be sneezing.